Sharp and Stealthy..the Women’s Xena MTB Jersey Looks The Business on and off The Trails

 Although the Xena jersey has a relaxed fit, its styling and cut makes it feel and look very fitted, giving it a flattering appearance.
 The jersey felt light and airy once on and there were no annoying areas that pulled or felt awkward.
 Just a really great fit.

 The sizing seems to be accurate based on the fitting chart on the Dakine website.
-We tested a Women’s small and our test rider is 173cm in height with an athletic build.

 The Xena jersey uses a Quick Dry Heathered Polyester with Polygiene Odor Control Technology.
 Which essentially means it deals with the warmer Aussie conditions extremely well.
 So on those typically sweaty rides, the Xena jersey dries very quickly leaving you feeling cool throughout the day.